Symptoms of a herniated disc in the neck

 Treatment options for a herniated disc in the neck

-Treatment for a herniated disc in the neck often depends on the location and cause of the degenerative disc disease, although a combination of conservative, noninvasive methods usually offer effective pain relief.
+Treatment for a herniated disc in the neck often depends on the location and cause of the degenerative disc disease, although a combination of nonsurgical methods usually offers effective pain relief.
+This may include treatments such as pain medication, chiropractic manipulation, physical therapy, epidural steroid injections, herbal remedies, yoga and acupuncture.